MicrosoftDocs/ATADocs/ATPDocs/suspicious-activity-guide.md

 - Replicate directory changes all

 To do this, you can leverage [AD ACL Scanner](https://blogs.technet.microsoft.com/pfesweplat/2013/05/13/take-control-over-ad-permissions-and-the-ad-acl-scanner-tool/) or create a Windows PowerShell script to determine who in the domain has these permissions.

+> [!NOTE]
+> Suspicious replication request (potential DCShadow attack) detections are supported by ATP sensors only.

 ## Suspicious service creation